Women in Sport Broadcast Training

 First and foremost, we are seeking candidates that know their chosen sport inside-out.

-The ideal candidate is someone that has a natural eye for spotting trends and patterns in sport, and has the ability to break-down passages of play.
+The ideal candidate is someone that has a natural eye for spotting trends and patterns in sport, and has the ability to focus on the finer details.
 If you’re unsure of whether or not you have this natural eye, don’t be put off.
 We are looking for someone that is passionate about sport and isn’t shy of putting her opinions and points across.
-It’s important to note that no previous experience of media or broadcast work is required to apply – this will not be factored in when choosing the six successful candidates.
+It’s important to note that no previous experience of media or broadcast work is required to apply – this will not be factored in when choosing the successful candidates.

 While playing experience is not an absolute requirement, having a first-hand experience of competing at a high level (national or international) is an advantage.